 Soccer's resolutions for 2023: Debating what's best for USMNT, USWNT and the Union

 Jan.
-3—There's no doubt 2022 was a memorable year for the sport, both locally and internationally, but 2023 is upon us now.
-The Inquirer's soccer staff shares their wishes for the upcoming year.
+3—There's no doubt 2022 was a memorable year for soccer, both locally and internationally, but 2023 is upon us now.
+The Inquirer's soccer staff shares its wishes for this year.

 For the U.S. men: A new manager who improves the team without imposing on it.
 Yes, I just said Gregg Berhalter's time should be up.
 I believe he has taken the program as far as he can, and I want to be just as clear in saying he should be applauded for it.
 Berhalter fixed what Jürgen Klinsmann wrecked.
 He should be measured against the 2018 failure, not the 2014 cycle before it.
 In my book there's no question his tenure has been a success.